 When it comes to popularity, there isn’t much competition for WordPress.

 Nearly 60% of all the world’s content managed websites run on the WordPress platform according to this survey.
-In my experience most web design agencies also use it, so if you like, WordPress is the transit van or the General Motors of websites and you can be confident that you’ll have a lot of company with most other website owners in the world using it.
+In my experience most web design agencies also use it, so if you like, WordPress is the transit van or the General Motors of websites and you can be confident that you’ll be in the company of most other website owners in the world using it.

 Using the world’s most popular CMS means you also have access to far more support in the form of developers who specialise in the platform, advice on the best ways to optimise and SEO tools to help your website.